dfrappart/tfstatemanip/Terraformconfig/01_Import/readme.md

 ```

-In our case, we are adding an object to the list module.MySQL.azurerm_mysql_firewall_rule.singleIP, so the new one will be addressed as module.MySQL.azurerm_mysql_firewall_rule.singleIP[2] (yes index start at 0).
+In our case, we are adding an object to the list module.MySQL.azurerm_mysql_firewall_rule.singleIP, so the new one will be addressed as module.MySQL.azurerm_mysql_firewall_rule.singleIP[2] (yes index starts at 0).
-But let's look at the details, you know to be hyper sure:
+But let's look at the details, you know, to be hyper sure:

 ```powershell